 Transparent PVC tubes are made of PVC resin as the base material, mixed with stabilizers, plasticizers, fillers, colorants, modifiers, etc., and processed into PVC resin plastics through plasticization and molding.
 PVC materials have the characteristics of lightweight, thermal insulation, moisture-proof, flame retardancy, and easy construction.
 They come in various specifications, colors, and patterns and are highly decorative, making them widely used in production and daily life.
 For example, PVC water tubes, PVC plastic doors and windows, plastic toys containing PVC, and wires and cables.
 However, because it is harmful to the human body, many countries such as Europe and Japan have restricted products made of PVC.
 The outstanding advantages of general PVC resin plastic products are non-flammability, wear resistance, chemical corrosion resistance, and low gas and water vapor permeability.

-In addition, transparent PVC tubes also have comprehensive mechanical properties, transparency, electrical insulation, thermal insulation, sound absorption, and shock absorption, making them the most cost-effective general-purpose materials.
+In addition, the clear pipe tube also has comprehensive mechanical properties, transparency, electrical insulation, thermal insulation, sound absorption, and shock absorption, making them the most cost-effective general-purpose materials.
 Generally, PVC contains dioctyl phthalate plasticizers that are not allowed to be used in accordance with national standards.
 DEHA is easily released at high temperatures and can be harmful to the body after contact.
 Since PVC is a hard plastic, a large amount of plasticizer must be added to make it soft, and plasticizers are easily released in a heating environment.